 I recently read an article posted on Brain Pickings about the psychology behind great stories.
 In the article, the author, Maria Popova, cites Jerome Bruner’s (a pioneer of cognitive psychology) essay “Two Modes of Thought”:

-There are two modes of cognitive functioning, two modes of thought, each providing distinctive ways of ordering experience, of constructing reality.
-The two (though complementary) are irreducible to one another.
-Efforts to reduce one mode to the other or to ignore one at the expense of the other inevitably fail to capture the rich diversity of thought.
 Each of the ways of knowing, moreover, has operating principles of its own and its own criteria of well-formedness.
 They differ radically in their procedures for verification.
 A good story and a well-formed argument are different natural kinds.
 Both can be used as means for convincing another.
-Yet what they convince _of_ is fundamentally different: arguments convince one of their truth, stories of their lifelikeness.
+Yet what they convince of is fundamentally different: arguments convince one of their truth, stories of their lifelikeness.
 The one verifies by eventual appeal to procedures for establishing formal and empirical proof.
 The other establishes not truth but verisimilitude.

 The essence of his essay is that, as Popova states, “a story (allegedly true or allegedly fictional) is judged for its goodness as a story by criteria that are of a different kind from those used to judge a logical argument as adequate or correct.” [highlighting is mine]